micro-go/lock/README.md

 # lock

-A small Go library to handle scoped locks.
+A small Go library to handle scoped locks in a single line.

 sync.RWMutex examples: